prateekjha1204/the.Weather/README.md

 # the.Weather
-A weather website
-a simple weather website to practice js and css.
+A simple weather website to practice js and css.